kavia-common/recipe-explorer-38044-38054/recipe_frontend/README.md

 - Reduced source maps and polling-based watchers to lower memory usage
 - NODE_OPTIONS=--max_old_space_size=256 to constrain memory
 - Healthcheck path is served from `public/healthz` (default `/healthz`)
+- A lightweight bootstrap health server is started by the shim so health probes pass quickly even before CRA fully compiles.
+It exits automatically when CRA is listening.

 Alternatively, you can run the explicit CI script:
 ```